Monday, February 22, 2016

 # # #

-• As for the guards, why choose subordinates who had not fought, were trained to follow orders but not take individual action and who did not know the route, when battle-hardened veterans who did know it had been suggested?
+• As for the guards, why have three when one sufficed to ride ahead and have relays prepare fresh horses?
+Why choose subordinates who had been trained to follow orders but not to take initiatives, who did not know the route, and who had never fought when battle-hardened veterans had been proposed?
+Why weren't they armed?

 The King

-[...] but accustomed by their level to perfect obedience, and having never been commanders themselves, such an enterprise was beyond their powers.
-They did not dare take an initiative, would ask for orders from the king, which they would execute, even at the peril of their lives, but they lacked the audacity essential to the circumstance in which they found themselves.
+[...] but accustomed by their status to perfect obedience, and having never been commanders themselves, such an enterprise was beyond their powers.
+They did not dare take an initiative, would ask for orders from the king, which they would execute even at the peril of their lives, but they lacked the audacity essential to the circumstance in which they found themselves.

 -- Madame de Tourzel, pp. 257-258